 In carrying out their duties in respect of going concern the Directors have reviewed current performance and forecasts, combined with capital investment and expenditure commitments.
-A number of sensitivities have been applied and a range of downside scenarios modelled.
+Stress testing has been performed by applying a number of sensitivities and modelling a range of downside scenarios.
 They have assessed the future funding requirements of the Group and compared them with available cash balances.

 Under all scenarios modelled the Directors are confident that the Group has sufficient resources to enable it to meet its liabilities as they fall due.
 Having considered these forecasts and scenarios, the Directors have, at the time of approving the financial statements, a reasonable expectation that the Company and the Group have adequate resources to continue in operational existence for the foreseeable future, a minimum of 12 months from the date of approval of these financial statements.
-Thus they continue to adopt the going concern basis of accounting in preparing the financial statements.
+Thus, they continue to adopt the going concern basis of accounting in preparing the financial statements.